AquilaIrreale/cdippy/README.md

 between a territory and its coast, when using the parens form (see below).

 Once the two blocks have been received, the process of adjudication will start.
 When done, cdippy will write to standard output a list of resolutions in the form of `Order_#: Resolution` terminated by a blank line. `Resolution` can either be `SUCCEEDS` or `FAILS`, depending on the outcome of the order designated by `Order_#`.
+Then follows another block terminated by a blank line, listing every dislodged unit, one per line, and the all territories (if any) it can retreat to, in the following form: `Territory: [Territory] ...`

 The program is then ready to accept another two blocks of statements and perform a new adjudication. cdippy will not update its internal representation of the board according to the outcome of a set of orders, but it will keep its state between adjudications.
 To clear a territory of an unit, the special state statement `CLEAR Territory` is provided, along the more drastic `CLEAR ALL`, which completely resets the state of the board, removing every unit currently present, and allowing for a fresh start.

 ### Tokens